Hatfield Moors

-In The Gentleman's Magazine 31 August 1727, George Stovin made reference to Hatfield Moor: "Here is great plenty of furze buſhes, and variety of game, ſuch as hares, foxes, kites, eagles, curlews, ducks and geeſe; there is no houſe or cottage near it, and but a few old oaks, fallows, and birch; the ſouse is a little ſtud-bound one, and ſeems ready to fall".
+In The Gentleman's Magazine 31 August 1727, George Stovin made reference to Hatfield Moor: "Here is great plenty of furze buſhes, and variety of game, such as hares, foxes, kites, eagles, curlews, ducks and geese; there is no house or cottage near it, and but a few old oaks, fallows, and birch; the house is a little stud-bound one, and seems ready to fall".

 SSSI

 Hatfield Moors is the remaining part of a once more extensive raised bog in the Humberhead Levels, and is the second largest lowland raised peat bog in England.
 Much peat has been removed from the site over the years but peat-cutting has now stopped, and the bog is being allowed to regenerate.
 Underlying the peat are moraines of sand and gravel, which rise to the surface in one place, forming Lindholme Island.
 This is the site of a late neolithic timber trackway discovered in 2004, about 45 m long, with rails about 2 m apart, extending from dry land across a shallow pool to a wooden platform.
 The timber used was poles of pine, a reflection on the local availability of the tree at the time it was built.